 I thought I was okay using SPF 50 from your usual brands like Neutrogena until I realized I was doing it all wrong.
 I happened upon an article online discussing how toxic most sunscreens are, including the ones I had been using.
 Child-friendly brands (i.e. Banana Boat, Coppertone) I assumed to be more natural and chemical-free, especially because of its marketing for use on children, was in actuality filled with harmful chemicals that counteract the purpose of SPF.
 I was horrified and decided to stop blindly shopping for sunscreen that had the “SPF” label.

 I started my search at the Environmental Working Group (EWG), a useful resource to learn more about chemicals that are harmful in SPFs.
 The EWG also ranks SPFs 1-10, 1 being safe and 10 being toxic, and breaks down each sunscreens ingredients, also ranking those individually.
 You can use the search bar to find out what your current SPF has scored.
 Toxins to avoid include parabens, Sodium Lauryl Sulfate, phthalates, and fragrance.
+In regards to “active ingredients”, one should avoid Avobenzone, Homosalate, Octisalate, and Oxybenzone.
 These ingredients are hormone/endocrine disruptors, cause allergies, and are carcinogenic.
 Fragrance is especially dangerous because it is often used to disguise one of these toxins.
 When fragrance is mixed with these chemicals it is for the purpose of helping the fragrance stick to your skin.
 Companies are not required to disclose what “fragrance” on their label contains, and unfortunately many times it contains tens or hundreds of toxins.
+When looking for a clean sunscreen, or reading the label on an SPF you already use, look for zinc oxide and titanium dioxide as your active ingredient.
+These are the active ingredients you want in your SPF.

-My selections below are mostly non-greasy as that is my personal preference, and all have been deemed to be “clean” sunscreens, without harsh chemicals, many being, organic, plant-based or mineral SPFs.
-While I do not personally like spray SPFs (for fear of inhalation), I have included one for those who would like a way to refreshen their SPF during the day when they have makeup on.
+My selections below are mostly non-greasy as that is my personal preference, and all have been deemed to be “clean” sunscreens, without harsh chemicals, many being organic, plant-based or mineral SPFs.
+This selection has also scored high on the EWG website.
+My top priority was selecting SPF options without the four major (avobenzone, homosalate, octisalate, and oxybenzone), but I do recommend looking at the rest of the ingredients more carefully for things like fragrance.
+While I do not personally like spray or loose powder SPFs (for fear of inhalation), I have included one for those who would like a way to refreshen their SPF during the day when they have makeup on.
 Please be cautious when using the product.

 As for myself, I am currently using Juice Beauty oil-free SPF from Whole Foods (and online).